mihdan/cyr2lat/readme.txt

 == Description ==

-Converts Cyrillic characters in post, page and term slugs to Latin characters.
+Converts Cyrillic characters in post, page, and term slugs to Latin characters.
 Useful for creating human-readable URLs.

 = Features =
 * The only plugin with a fully editable transliteration table.
-Allows to add/remove and edit pairs like 'Я' => 'Ya', or even 'Пиво' => 'Beer'
+Allows adding/removing and editing pairs like 'Я' => 'Ya', or even 'Пиво' => 'Beer'
-* Converts any number of existing post, page and term slugs in background processes
+* Converts any number of existing post, page, and term slugs in background processes
 * Saves existing post and page permalinks integrity
 * Performs transliteration of attachment file names
 * The plugin supports Russian, Belorussian, Ukrainian, Bulgarian, Macedonian, Serbian, Greek, Armenian, Georgian, Kazakh, Hebrew, and Chinese characters